 Just read David Cummings post entitled “Do More Good Stuff in 2015“.
-It made me think of a few things I want to do – and I few things I should discontinue for 2015.
-Since my mind can focus on 3 things at a time (personal limitation), here goes:
+It made me think of a few things I want to do – and I few things I should discontinue.
+Since my mind can only focus on 3 things at a time (personal limitation), here goes.

 I am a planner and a list maker.
 I research and evaluate.
 But some of the biggest and most heartfelt items on my bucket list, I just need to get it done.
 Time is marching on.
 Some items have been on the list for more than a decade.